 There are a number of other tetras that would qualify as good beginner fish.
 Black skirt tetras, bloodfin tetras, glowlight tetras, serpae tetras, and x-ray tetras are just a few examples of some much hardier cousins to the neons.
 Do some research to see if any of these species appeal to you.
 They are all hardy and readily available in most fish stores.
 They all like to shoal so you should house at least five or six if you decide any of them is right for your tank.

-Keep an eye out for great bargains...especially on used fish tanks in your area.
-You can find some great products for incredible prices!
+Keep an eye out for great bargains... especially on used fish tanks in your area.
+You can find some great products for incredible prices on eBay!

 #3 Worst Beginner Fish: Dyed or Deformed Fish